nethackscoreboard-org/matter/README.md

       "2048" : "geno"
     }

-"nh\_conduct\_bitmap_def" defines semantics of the conduct xlogfile field.
+`nh\_conduct\_bitmap_def` defines semantics of the conduct xlogfile field.
 This is the default semantics, it's possible for a variant to have different one defined later in the config file.

     "nh_conduct_ord" : [
       "arti", "pile", "self", "pudd", "algn", "geno", "wish", "athe", "vegt", "vegn", "weap", "elbe", "illi", "paci", "food" ]

-"nh\_conduct\_ord" defines ordering of conducts used for display; it's roughly easiest to hardest order.
+`nh\_conduct\_ord` defines ordering of conducts used for display; it's roughly easiest to hardest order.

     "nh_variants_def" : {
       "nh"  : "NetHack",